jeremyout/WisconsinWarmind/README.md

 Populate the `BUNGIE_API_KEY` constant with your API Key from Bungie.
 If you do not have an API Key yet, head to [https://www.bungie.net/en/Application](https://www.bungie.net/en/Application) to create an application and obtain one.

+# Run

+Run the page using `npm run start` from the root directory